KAPITI COAST DISTRICT COUNCIL

 The project vision was “to create a place where democracy is delivered, and seen to be delivered”.

 The completed building creates a civic gateway respectful of the form and scale of the adjoining public buildings and local Iwi.
-Significant attention has been given to embodiment of sustainable design features including optimization of glazing and shading, responsive heating, cooling and lighting systems, passive thermal design initiatives with respect to the building envelope and structure, waste management systems, considered selection of local and sustainable materials and engagement of local suppliers and contractors.
+Significant attention has been given to the embodiment of sustainable design features including optimization of glazing and shading, responsive heating, cooling and lighting systems, passive thermal design initiatives with respect to the building envelope and structure, waste management systems, considered selection of local and sustainable materials and engagement of local suppliers and contractors.

 AWARDS